 Many East Asia cruises begin and/or end in Tokyo and you should spend a few days here before or after your voyage since there is so much to see and do.
 With more than 13 million residents, this is a huge city.
 You’ll definitely want to visit the Imperial Palace and gardens as well as the Tsukiji Fish Market.
 There are also important Buddhist and Shinto shrines to explore, including Seso-ji (dating back to 645 AD) and Meiji Shinto Shrine with its imposing gate.
 For shopping, don’t miss the Ginza district or Akihabara for electronics.
 If you’ve got teens in tow, bring them to the Shibuya district to buy some trendy Asian fashions.
 View cruises from Tokyo.

 Come to terms with the fact that you will not be able to see and do everything in Beijing during your call in port unless you stay a few days pre and post voyage.
 This important city is the gateway to the Great Wall of China, a must-do for all visitors.
 Located in the countryside outside the city, you’re likely to visit one of two sections of the wall: Badaling, with modern facilities but tourist hype (hawkers selling food and tacky souvenirs) or the quieter Jinshanling section.
 In the city, visit Tiananmen Square, the Forbidden City, the Temple of Heaven and associated park, and markets like the Pearl Market and Silk Market.
-View cruises from Beijing.
+View cruises from Beijing or cruises from Shanghai.

 Tips for Asia Cruises